Carbon-incorporated porous honeycomb NiCoFe phosphide nanospheres derived from a MOF precursor for overall water splitting†

 Developing non-noble metal-based electrocatalysts with high catalytic activity is an urgent task for overall electrocatalytic water decomposition.
-In this study, carbon-incorporated porous honeycomb NiCoFe phosphide (marked as NiCoFeP/C) was successfully developed from a metal-organic framework (MOF) precursor at first time.
-Benefitting from the unique structure and the compositional merits, the NiCoFeP/C exhibits excellent bifunctional electrocatalytic activity for oxygen evolution reaction/hydrogen evolution reaction (OER/HER) in alkaline solution, showing low OER and HER overpotentials of 270 and 149 mV at 10 mA cm-2, respectively.
-This work successfully developed a MOF-derived novel multi-component transition metal phosphide with unique structure, which shed some light on the development of promising catalysts for OER/HER.
+In this study, carbon-incorporated porous honeycomb NiCoFe phosphide (labelled NiCoFeP/C) was successfully developed from a metal–organic framework (MOF) precursor for the first time.
+Benefitting from a unique structure and compositional advantages, NiCoFeP/C exhibits excellent bifunctional electrocatalytic activity for the oxygen evolution reaction/hydrogen evolution reaction (OER/HER) in alkaline solution, showing low OER and HER overpotentials of 270 and 149 mV at 10 mA cm−2, respectively.
+This work successfully developed a MOF-derived novel multi-component transition metal phosphide with a unique structure, which shed some light on the development of promising catalysts for the OER/HER.